programminghistorian/jekyll/lessons/working-with-text-files.md

 designated by a.

-Type the following program into your text editor and save it as file-append.py.
-When you run this program it will open the same helloworld.txt file created earlier and append a second “hello world” to the file.
+Type the following program into your text editor and save it as `file-append.py`{.filename}.
+When you run this program it will open the same `helloworld.txt`{.filename} file created earlier and append a second “hello world” to the file.
 The ‘\\n‘ stands for new line.

 ``` python
 # file-append.py